Radiography School 2018-2019 Student Handbook

 Additionally, there are many educational advancements opportunities as well with the most common directions taken in the fields of business administration, education, sales, and marketing.
 To help you meet those ends, you can continue towards advanced degrees not only through the UA, but also other online degree programs (e.g. Saint Joseph’s College of Maine (SJCME)) for graduates whose employment hours limits their ability to attend physical classes.

-The school encourages Student Radiographer participation in the professional organizations that support the field of Radiologic Technology.
+The Program encourages Student Radiographer participation in the professional organizations that support the field of Radiologic Technology.
 These organizations provide many continuing education opportunities that are required for the yearly renewal of your ARRT registration.
 There are currently two (2) national and/or regional organizations available to you:

 ● The American Society of Radiologic Technologists (ASRT)